parhamkebria/parhamkebria.github.io/README.md

 ---

 ## 🧠 About Me
-I am a Research Scientist with a passion for research, innovation, and sharing knowledge.
+I am a research scientist with a passion for research, innovation, and sharing knowledge.
 This website serves as a digital profile to showcase my academic journey, interests, and contributions.

 ---